 Isolation increases the risk for abuse, so staying in touch with your loved one is the first step to preventing financial exploitation.
 Whether you are assisting with your loved one's finances or not, it is important to look for warning signs of financial abuse.
-Some common warning signs include:2
+Some common warning signs include:3

-- · A caregiver asks for, demands or takes money, gifts or your loved one's personal possessions. - · A family member or friend of your loved one (e.g. an unemployed family member or a "new" friend) asks for, demands or takes money, gifts or personal possessions. - · Your loved one receives a discharge notice from the facility due to non-payment. - · Sudden changes in financial practices (e.g. mismanagement of finances, hiding money, making large purchases). - · Unknown charges to their credit cards or they receive statements for credit cards or accounts they did not open. - The individual assisting your loved one with their finances refuses to honor their choices regarding their money (e.g. refuses to purchase items for them, show them their bank statements or pay for their care and services).
+- · A caregiver asks for, demands or takes money, gifts or your loved one's personal possessions. - A family member or friend of your loved one (e.g. an unemployed family member or a "new" friend) asks for, demands or takes money, gifts or personal possessions. - · Your loved one receives a discharge notice due to non-payment. - Sudden changes in financial practices (e.g. mismanagement of finances, hiding money, making large purchases, making donations). - Unknown charges to their credit cards or they receive statements for credit cards or accounts they did not open.